Please can you advise how long it will take to reply to my enquiry ?

 How do I reinstate my membership?

-You should firstly contact the membership team at email@example.com who will provide you with a reinstatement form for your completion.
+You should firstly contact the Member Services team at firstname.lastname@example.org who will provide you with a reinstatement form for your completion.
 You can reinstate your membership at any time during the subscription year.
 Lapsed students who want to apply for exams, should ensure that they apply for reinstatement 2 weeks before exam closing dates.
 Please refer to the reinstatement guide.

 What is the procedure if a member no longer requires their membership?